 This is part two of our three part Multimodal Member Series in which we explore the stories of individuals who use multimodal transportation as their primary means of getting around.
+For our other Multimodal Member Features, check out Adrian Crook and Elicia Elliott.

 Our second feature is Lisa Corriveau, who lives in East Van with her family.
 She is a big advocate for cycling and teaches bike education for HUB, as well as promotes Vancouver Family Biking.